 The terroir of Le Carre is clay and limestone soils.
 The vineyards are planted to 80% Merlot and 20% Cabernet Franc.
 Because no actual cellars or chateau for Le Carre exist, the wine of Le Carre is made at their other estate, Chateau Teyssier.

-Close to 300 cases per year are produced of Le Carre making this wine difficult to find in the marketplace.
+Production, as you would expect, is quite small.
+Close to 500 cases per year are produced of Le Carre making this wine difficult to find in the marketplace.

 When to Drink Le Carre, Anticipated Maturity, Decanting Time

 Le Carre needs some time before it can be enjoyed.
 Young vintages can be decanted for an average of 90 minutes to 2 hours.
 This allows the wine to soften and open its perfume.

 Older vintages might need very little decanting, just enough to remove the sediment.
 Le Carre is usually better with at least 5-8 years of bottle age.
 Of course, that can vary slightly, depending on the vintage character.
 Le Carre offers its best drinking and should reach peak maturity between 7-20 years of age after the vintage.